-- a.
-If the employee returns to their former bargaining unit position their probationary status will be the same as it was on the day prior to the promotion date. - b.
-If the employee elects not to return to their former position, the employee waives any rights to the layoff provisions under Article 19. - c.
-If the former position no longer exists, the employee has the right to a vacancy in the same classification and they waive any right to relocation expenses.
-Where the promotion was to a higher grade in the classification the employee will be returned to the prior grade. - d.If such a vacancy in the former classification does not exist, the employee has the right to bump employees with less seniority in the same or lower classification provided the employee is qualified to perform the new position and they waive any right to relocation expenses.
+- b) If the employee elects not to return to their former position, the employee waives any rights to the layoff provisions under Article 19. - c) If the former position no longer exists, the employee has the right to a vacancy in the same classification and they waive any right to relocation expenses.
+Where the promotion was to a higher grade in the classification the employee will be returned to the prior grade. - d) If such a vacancy in the former classification does not exist, the employee has the right to bump employees with less seniority in the same or lower classification provided the employee is qualified to perform the new position and they waive any right to relocation expenses.
 If there is no position available into which the employee can bump, the employee will receive the benefits under Article 19.